Dispute UCSD parking tickets for free in 2 minutes

 - Fading paint on street signage

-- The ticket was issued after the vehicle’s owner sold the car
+- The ticket was issued after you sold the car

 - Illegible notes on the ticket